FollowTheProcess/followtheprocess.github.io/content/posts/pyenv.md

 # This now uses our magic pyenv version! we dont have to worry about saying python3.
 ```

 So my pyenv global python acts as if it were my system one (but far safer) and all my projects have their own virtual environments.
-If you do this too, it is virtually impossible for you to mess up your python installation and you'll never end up understanding the xkcd comic, and thats a good thing! :thumbsup:.
+If you do this too, it is virtually impossible for you to mess up your python installation and you'll never end up understanding the xkcd comic, and that's a good thing! :thumbsup:.

 ***